JohnTelford/GPT/docs/Topics/HOA/hoa_overview.md

 We submitted an ARCHITECTURAL & DESIGN APPLICATION FORM to the HOA and Kappes-Miller on April 15, 2020 requesting a freestanding garden shed to be placed near our bedroom  wall, with clearance for building, maintenance, and winter weatherization.
 It was **DENIED**.

 The HOA Board and Architectural Committee said they investigated the unit property lines July 14, 2020 using a site map after reviewing the architectural request.
-They determined that we are not **Entitled To Percentage Ownership In The General Common Elements**“, and is not part of our property, and thus cannot be built upon.
+They determined that we are not fully **Entitled To Percentage Ownership In The General Common Elements**“, and it is not part of our property, and thus cannot be built upon.

 I appealed the decision and requested a explanation including the the site map.
 I did not receive a reply